tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 Specifically, pages with less than 4 sentences before code samples performed twice as well as pages with 11 sentences before code samples.
 Jarod Reyes explains:

 > It's a mental block more than it is not being able to see code.
 It tells a developer that this page has a lot to say, and that they have a lot to do.
 They don't want to necessarily want to spend the time to read what you want to say.
 We saw this across section length; we saw this across page depth.
-Any time that there is a lot or prose on a page and not a lot of code, that page didn't perform well. ([How Twilio Writes Documentation](https://eventil.com/presentations/pOszD6))
+Any time that there is a lot of prose on a page and not a lot of code, that page didn't perform well. ([How Twilio Writes Documentation](https://eventil.com/presentations/pOszD6))

 In other words, when developers see code, it's the equivalent of seeing a task-based topic with a user guide &mdash; the code indicates a concrete action for the developer to take.
 This attracts the developer's attention.